-Since I am not proposing an alternate slate of directors and am no longer a nominee or candidate for election to the board at this year's annual meeting, I believe that the election is uncontested despite my opposition to the Compensation Committee Directors.
-The Company has a director resignation policy in place for uncontested elections, whereby any director who receives a greater number of votes "withheld" from his or her election than votes "for" such election must submit to the Board a letter of resignation for consideration by the Nominating and Corporate Governance Committee.
+Since I am not proposing an alternate slate of directors, the election is considered to be uncontested despite my opposition to the Compensation Committee Directors.
+However, the Company has a director resignation policy in place for uncontested elections, whereby any director who receives a greater number of votes "withheld" from his or her election than votes "for" such election must submit to the Board a letter of resignation for consideration by the Nominating and Corporate Governance Committee.
 Under the policy, the Nominating and Corporate Governance Committee (excluding any nominee in question if a member thereof) will then evaluate such offer of resignation in light of the best interests of the Company and its shareholders and recommend to the Board the action to be taken with respect thereto.
 Promptly following receipt of the recommendation of the Nominating and Corporate Governance Committee, the Board (excluding any nominee in question) would act with respect to such letter of resignation and shall notify the nominee of its decision.
-See the Section "Votes Required for Approval" herein for further information.